Skip to main content

 • Access tokens are valid for 30 days.

-• Customers could use Org tokens which are valid for 5 years.
-Org tokens can also be used to generate session tokens
+• Org tokens are valid for 5 years and can be used to generate session tokens.

 Adding Splunk Observability as a data source